Bleeding Heart Flower Care: Growing Dicentra Spectabilis

 Lamprocapnos spectabilis ‘Burning Hearts’

-Burning Hearts is a dwarf varietal.
+Burning Hearts is a dwarf bleeding heart varietal.
 It only grows to be around 10-12 inches tall at maximum height, and about the same width across.

-It has an extended blooming cycle, producing flaming red flowers throughout the summer.
+It has an extended blooming cycle, producing flaming red flowers in early spring throughout the summer.
 This red-flowered type is perfect for container gardening.

 Lamprocapnos spectabilis ‘Fringed Leaf’

-Growing to a height of about 15 inches, the fringed bleeding heart leaf variety is also a dwarf cultivar.
+Growing to a height of about 15 inches tall, the fringed bleeding heart leaf variety is also a dwarf cultivar.

-Native to the Appalachian mountains, it has delicate, lacy leaves which look fringed.
-Like Burning Heart, it does extremely well in containers.
+Native to the Appalachian mountains, these fringed bleeding heart plants have delicate, lacy leaves which look fringed.
+Like Burning Heart, they do extremely well in containers.